meagherphilip/blog-writer-v4/docs/future-improvements.md

 - Beehiiv
 - LinkedIn (there should be a dropdown at the start asking what where the post is for )
 - With affiliate blogs, there should be the option to supply links that are to be included in the article.

+## Clusters

+- The AI should read your existing blogs and link to some of the relevant posts in new posts.